vikas9dev/spring-ai/docs/06-tool-calling-in-action---giving-llms-the-power-to-do-things_combined.md

 Once the build is completed, restart the application because the dependency of dev tools has been removed.

 Invoke the same REST API, but ask the question: "What is the current time in my location?".
-Don't give any city name.
+Don't give any city name. `curl --location 'http://localhost:8080/api/tools/local-time?message=What%20is%20the%20current%20time%20in%20my%20location%3F' \
+--header 'username: testUser19'`

 Another tool will be built in a few minutes that is capable of providing the time of any time zone.
 For now, the developed tool can only provide the time from the location where the code is being executed.